javiercejudo/modelico/docs/basics/deep_operations.md

 case where the value is not present, consisting of an array with two items: the default value, and the path item that applies for the inner type.

-The above is equivalent to
+This is equivalent to the `getIn` method above

 ```js
 ownerOfUnnamedPet